 All of that is impressive, but to truly understand what makes Ironstone Farm special you’ve got to know a bit about their Executive Director, DeeDee O’Brien.
 DeeDee is a cancer survivor, though she’d been with the Farm long before that.

 In 1972 DeeDee moved back home from New Hampshire to Massachusetts.
-Her father had become seriously ill so her return was unplanned.
+Her father had become seriously ill.
 In the rush, she needed a place to board her horse.
 Dick Donovan happened to have space at his thoroughbred ranch.
 DeeDee worked with Dick and soon became a permanent part of the operation.
 She was there at the beginning when Ironstone Farm started offering hippotherapy.

 “In 2007 my mother fell and suffered traumatic brain injury.
 She had been living with the diagnosis of Chronic Lymphocytic Leukemia for ten years.
 I was her caregiver.
 I found myself making the kinds of decisions that affected her life.